-Researchers have adopted estimation strategies to account for unobservable individual characteristics
+Estimation strategies to account for unobservable individual characteristics

 A useful way to account for unobservable individual characteristics is to observe the same individuals at several points in time to see how they react to changes around them [1].
 Any effects due to individual characteristics that do not vary over time can then be subtracted out.
 Such an analysis essentially compares how individuals perform at different points in time as the average education level in their area changes.